skylerto/mom-and-pop-books/doc/Project_Description.md

 	- Logout
 	- Register

-Below are the SUGGESTED main components of your bookstore.
-It is acceptable to deviate from this as long as you justify it in the design document.
-It is strongly recommended you discuss the deviations with your instructor and TA before you implement them.
+## Suggested Components

-**A.  Data Access Component**
+1. Data Access
 	This component mediates between your application’s business logic and the data base.
 It should be scalable, use connectionPool and be configurable.

-** **

-**B. Product Catalog Component/Service**
+2. Product Catalog Component/Service
 	The Product Catalog is offered both as a servlet (backend for the web front end of the e-store) and as a Web Service (SOAP or REST).
 When offered as a service, it is just for external Partners.
-It should support the following functionality:
+It should support: `getProductInfo(productId)`

--   *getProductInfo(productId)//gets the detailed product information
-    for a product as an XML file.
-This is a SOAP operation.*

-** **

-**C. Order Process Component/Service**
+3. Order Process Component/Service
 	The Order Process is offered both as a servlet and as a Service (REST).
 It is offered as a service for external Partners.
-It should support the
+It should support: `getOrdersByPartNumber(partNumber)`
-following:

--   *getOrdersByPartNumber(partNumber)// return a list of all orders as an XML file.
-This is a REST service.*

-**D. Session Controller**
+4. Session Controller
 	The session controller mediates between the “model” (B and C above) and the “views” (E, F, and G below).
 The controller manages session information related to the shopping cart (items selected, address, etc.).
 Ideally the Session Controller is a Servlet.

-** **

-**E.  Book Store Main Page**
+5. Book Store Main Page
 	Displays the contents of the store organized by category and by product.

 The visitor must be able to